petecurran/markgpt/README.md

-# markgpt
- automated marking for GCSE papers
+# markGPT - automated marking for GCSE Computer Science questions

+A proof of concept for intelligent, instant feedback on essays using chatGPT.
+Reduces the feedback loop from weeks to seconds.

+Flask for the backend, React for the front end.
+Uses OpenAI's GPT 3.5 model.
+Marking each essay costs < $0.002!